aamirmalik85/TimeCapsule/readme.md

 Use the "Share" tab to share your time capsule on social media platforms.

 ## Acknowledgments
+DeepSeek-V3 for providing insight into idea.
 OpenAI for providing the GPT-3.5/4 API.
 Streamlit for the easy-to-use web framework.
 Google for the Gmail API and OAuth 2.0 integration.
+Facebook for providing a platform to create FB login app to be integrated with TimeCapsule.

 ## Contact